Where to Shop in Phnom Penh

 There is, of course, the BKK1 area, the home of all the consulting community after the Pol Pot era.
 St. 63 has the Khmer Surin store with colourful cotton clothes and accessories for your self and for your home.
 Smateria has beautifully designed bags made of netting material and old flour and rice sacks.

-Close by in St. 278 is the tiny Luna Boutique.
-Linen and cotton clothes at reasonable prices await you.
+In BKK is St. 278 and there are tiny boutiques here like Luna where they display linen and cotton clothes at reasonable prices.
 They can customise whatever designs attract you.
 You can also bring your own fabric and design or choose from their own stock of fabrics and they will make it for you.
 Bring one of your favourite dresses from your wardrobe and have them make you another in a local fabric.

 In BKK, in St. 51 is Tabitha (#239), an NGO that has worked in Cambodia for years and has designed products from silk woven by those in the villages Tabitha supports.
 Products range from bags to wallets, scarves and other home accessories.